danigrant/enterprise-bits-docs/multi-user-quickstart.md

 ## Create Permissions That Will Be Needed By Those In Your Team

 Permissions are granular read and edit flags that are combined to create broader more useful roles.
-EnterpriseBits ships with some default permissions created: `team:edit` and `team:read` for seeing and making changes to the team, respectively, and `team-security:read` and `team-security:edit` for managing security configurations of teams.
+Bookkeeper ships with some default permissions created: `team:edit` and `team:read` for seeing and making changes to the team, respectively, and `team-security:read` and `team-security:edit` for managing security configurations of teams.
 All `edit` permissions contain `read` by default.

 Permissions are common across teams in an application namespace.